ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 }
 ```

-If I wanted my-app to also include the neighbourhood's cats, then I could change include.json to also include `neighbourhood-cats-lib` and the next build would add the follow to the assets array:
+If I wanted my-app to also include the neighbourhood's cats, then I could change `include.json` to also include `neighbourhood-cats-lib` and the next build would add the following to the assets array:

 ```json
 {